DavFeng1/L2Learn/README.md

 Includes a derivation of each the models

+- Linear regression
-- Neural Net - Backpropogation
+- Neural Network - Backpropogation